 Required equipment varies by clinical course and may include: thermometer, bandage scissors, suture scissors, calculator, stethoscope, pen light, pen and small notebook, hoof pick, postmortem gloves, postmortem scissor, postmortem forceps, watch with a second hand, hemostats, reflex hammer, lab coat, scrubs, coveralls, and washable rubber footwear.
-It is the students' responsibility to find out what equipment is required during their clinical affiliate orientation or, even better, prior to the start of the rotation, by contacting the clinical affiliate.
+It is the student's responsibility to find out what equipment is required during their clinical affiliate orientation or, even better, prior to the start of the rotation, by contacting the clinical affiliate.

 Special protective clothing must be worn in designated areas as specified by clinical site personnel.
 In working with livestock, mixed animal, equine, or in a diagnostic lab and pathology rotation, coveralls are required unless the clinical affiliate requires alternative dress.
 Washable rubber footwear is required for mixed and large animal rotations.
 Student equipment and apparel must be kept clean to reduce the chance of spreading infectious agents.
-Students will not wear protective clothing, smocks, lab coats, overalls or coveralls, in public places away from the CVM or clinical sites.
+Students will not wear protective clothing, smocks, lab coats, overalls, or coveralls, in public places away from the CVM or clinical sites.
 These clothing items are to be worn only while engaged in educational, research, and/or service activities directly related to veterinary medicine.
 Students will be required to change coveralls several times during the day to avoid contamination between farms.
 In some cases, clinical sites may require scrubs or other protective attire.
 This attire may be provided by the clinical site, in which case it will remain the clinical site property.
-Specific dress code for clinical affiliate sites may be found on E^Value^{TM} .
+Specific dress code for clinical affiliate sites may be found on $E^$ Value TM.
 When in doubt, contact the clinical affiliate regarding the dress code.

 Students will be assigned radiology badges that are to be used and worn at all clinical sites.
 These badges will need to be monitored via the internet to monitor student radiation exposure levels periodically throughout the year.
-More information on Radiation Safety and documentation on radiology badges is provided in the Orientation section on Blackboard at https://lmunet.blackboard.com/webapps/blackboard/content/listContent.jsp?course_id=9682_1&content_id= 340323_1&mode=reset.
-The cost of replacement of lost badges is the responsibility of the student.
+More information on Radiation Safety and documentation on radiology badges is provided in the Orientation section on Blackboard at https://lmunet.blackboard.com/webapps/blackboard/content/listContent.jsp?course\id=\9682\1&content\id=\340323\1&mode=reset.
+The cost of replacement of lost badges is the responsibility of the student and it will be assessed at current market value.
 Failure for students to provide regular monitoring of their radiation exposure as required, may result in the student being removed from clinical rotations.